 Mr Brönnimann advises banks, issuers and institutional investors in IPOs, rights offerings, convertible bonds, block trades and other capital market transactions.
-In addition, he assists listed companies on corporate and regulatory matters and represents clients before the SIX Swiss Exchange (SIX).
+In addition, he assists listed companies on corporate and regulatory matters and represents clients before the SIX.

-His M&A experience includes private and public transactions such as public tender offers, and extends to mergers, JVs and reorganisation of private and listed entities.
+His M&A experience includes private and public transactions such as public tender offers, and extends to mergers, joint ventures and reorganisation of private and listed entities.
 He represents clients before the Swiss Takeover Board.